 CU traits may be linked to a different type of emotional reactivity than the larger externalizing symptom dimension (i.e. ODD and CD).
 CU traits have been linked to attenuated emotional arousal to cues of negative emotion in others (Dadds et al., 2016).
 This attenuated emotional response could lead to impaired socialization learning from signs of distress or anger in peers or parents in this group (Blair, White, Meffert, & Hwang, 2013; P. J. Frick & White, 2008).
 In contrast, ODD, in which aggression is primarily reactive, may instead be linked to a pattern of increased arousal to a wide range of emotional stimuli.

-To sum up, although ADHD symptoms have been associated with disrupted emotional processes, questions remain about the importance of positive and negative emotions, the brain mechanisms involved, as well as the role of comorbid externalizing symptoms.
+To sum up, although ADHD symptoms have been associated with disrupted emotional processes, questions remain about the relative importance of positive and negative emotions, the brain mechanisms involved, as well as the role of comorbid externalizing symptoms.
 The studies examining emotional processes in ADHD have mainly relied on group comparisons, rather than dimensional analyses.
 We sought to examine the relations between ADHD symptoms and pupil dilation to facial emotional expressions of both positive emotion (happiness) and negative emotion (anger and fear), while controlling for symptoms of externalizing disorders.
 Studies of pupil dilation have previously been conducted in various neurodevelopmental disorders as well as in typical development (Kleberg, del Bianco, & Falck-Ytter, 2018; Prehn-Kristensen et al., 2017; Sepeta et al., 2012; Wainstein et al., 2017), but to our knowledge, no previous study has examined pupil dilation to emotional stimuli in relation to symptoms of ADHD.
 To further characterize the correlates of the pupil dilation response, we examined its relation to parental ratings of emotionality and emotion regulation skills for the specific emotions studied.

 In light of the previous literature, we hypothesized that ADHD and externalizing symptoms (ODD and CD) would be linked to higher pupil dilation to both positive (happy) and negative (angry and fearful) emotional expressions, and that CU traits would be linked to lower pupil dilation to negative emotions specifically.
 Successful emotion regulation could potentially be linked to both increased pupil dilation (indicating mental effort) and decreased responses (indicating reduced bottom-up reactivity).
 This hypothesis was therefore undirected.
 We also examined the relation between parental ratings of emotionality and pupil dilation, but left this hypothesis undirected.